mjordan/merge_csv_columns/README.md

 ## Things to note

-* If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record (as illustrated in row 3 of the sample output CSV shown above).
+* If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record (as illustrated in row 3 of the sample output CSV shown above - the Date and Number of pages fields are empty).
 * You can specify a delimiter with '-d'.
 The delimiter applies to the primary, secondary, and output files.
 The default is ','.
 Others include:
   * to use a tab, specify `-d t`
   * to use a pipe, specify `-d \|`

 ## License

-Public Domain.
+Public Domain